This is a deliberately empty heading to satisfy the HTML5 validator.

 Writer by Simon Fildes

-"'Do you mind can I ask happened (to your legs?)' is a semi-narrative moving image work that reflects on what it’s like to experience having a progressive degenerative condition and is the late Simon Fildes' most tender and compelling work.
+"'Do You Mind Can I Ask What Happened (To Your Legs?)' is a semi-narrative moving image work that reflects on what it’s like to experience having a progressive degenerative condition and is the late Simon Fildes' most tender and compelling work.
 The film is a love story with a twist, set in the beautiful landscape surrounding the Scottish highland Village of Achiltibuie.
 Part drama, part screendance, the film draws upon the filmmakers’ deep rooted passion for movement both physically and in-camera.

 Sound of Movement, 2021, Germany, 3 min